Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Skein TQFTs

 \subsubsection{Kuperberg's spiders}

-The spiders are skein constructions of the representation theory of a rank=$2$ simple Lie algebra, which provide a generalization of the Temperley-Lieb algebra for $A_1$ to $A_2, B_2,$ and $G_2$.
+The spiders are skein constructions of the representation theory of a simple Lie algebra (and their associated quantum groups).
+These have explicit combinatorial descriptions when the Lie algebra is of rank $2$, which provide a generalization of the Temperley-Lieb algebra for $A_1$ to $A_2, B_2,$ and $G_2$.
 We will only focus on the case of $A_2$, as our interest will be in $U_q(\mathfrak{sl}_3)$.
 The $A_2$ spider is generated by the following two webs seen in Figure \ref{webg}

 subject to the following relations in Figure \ref{webr}.